Thank you for using the OKIE811 Web Portal to enter locate requests!

 - Zoom slider – You can use the Zoom slider to manually zoom in and out.
 You can also use your mouse wheel to zoom in and out on the map while panning or as needed.

-- Use Ticket – Once address is entered into address fields, the map will start it’s search, however, you can also use this button to pull the search results for the address information entered on the locate request form.
+- Pull Address – Once address is entered into address fields, the map will start it’s search, however, you can also use this button to pull the search results for the address information entered on the locate request form.
 You will be presented with several search results based on different values entered on the form.
 Click on any result to zoom to and temporarily select the location.
 If the result appropriately defines the work site, you can use the Use Selection tool to automatically mark the map.